Chan Siu Ki: South China

 In the 2010–11 season, Chan scored against Sun Hei but was then involved with a collision with teammate Kwok Kin Pong, which resulted in a left knee ligament injury that sidelined him for a month.
 He returned from injuries in November to score two goals for South China against Kitchee, but could not prevent Kitchee from winning 4–3.
 On 2 February 2011, he scored two goals against Sun Hei SC to help South China win 3–2 and move back to the top of the league table.

 In the 2011 AFC Cup, Chan scored the equalising goal from a Mateja Kezman cross for South China at home against Persipura Jayapura.
 In the away game to East Bengal, he was sent off after two bookable offences.
 In May, after teammate Kwok Kin Pong scored with a diving header in a Hong Kong FA Cup match between South China and Sun Hei SC, Chan rushed in to celebrate with Kwok, but his slide did not stop in time and caught Kwok in the face.
 The video was posted on the internet and picked up by Yahoo!'s Dirty Tackle.

 On 20 November 2011, Chan was involved in a scuffle in a match away to Pegasus.
-In the confusion, he was seen on television to slapping Karl Dodd.
+In the confusion, he was seen on television slapping Karl Dodd.
 Dodd retaliated and punched Chan in the face, resulting in him rolling on the ground.
 Dodd was sent off but Chan only received a yellow card.
 Chan has since apologised on his Facebook account.
 Chan only received a warning letter and escaped punishment from HKFA's disciplinary committee for his altercation with Dodd, and Chan was himself surprised by the verdict.
 He scored his first goal of the season for South China on 24 November when he headed in a cross from Kwok Kin Pong to help South China progress to the semi-final of the 2011–12 Hong Kong Senior Challenge Shield by beating Sham Shui Po by 2–1 (aggregate 3–2).
 Amidst his second smoking scandal in 4 months, South China's chairman Steven Lo announced on his official blog on 23 May 2012 that Chan's contract had been terminated by the club.